 After university, Matthew was awarded the Harmsworth Scholarship by Middle Temple and trained successfully as a barrister, being Called in 2011.

-In his career, Matthew has appeared in over 1,000 hearings at various levels and, whilst doing that, he also taught law at the University of Portsmouth on both undergraduate and postgraduate degrees.
+In his career, Matt has appeared in over 1,000 hearings at various levels and, whilst doing that, he also taught law at the University of Portsmouth on both undergraduate and postgraduate degrees.

 - Contract disputes

 - Mortgage possession